pradeepelavarasan/Image-Classification--Tiny-ImageNet/README.md

 - Global Average pooling
 - Softmax

-Below is the view of how the model is designs considering the Receptive field, image size and no. of parameters at each level.
+Below is the view of how the model is designed considering the Receptive field, image size and no. of parameters at each level.
 You can also refer to excel file (Model Design.xlsx) where this model was designed

 ![Model_Design_Plan](/Model%20Design%20Plan.JPG)

 ### Data Generator Setup

+I used the ImageDataGenerator and flow_from_directory function to read the images from the directly on the fly during model execution.
+This approach is better than converting all the images into pixels and handling the huge file for processing.
+Another advantage of this approach is the ability to do data augmentation as part of the ImageDataGenerator.
+The augmentations perfomed are:
+- Horizontal Flip
+- Zoom in/ Zoom out
+- rescalling
+- Imgaug: ChannelShuffle
+- Imgaug: CoarseDropout

+The type of data augmentations required should be choosen based on analysing the actual images from the data set and also more importantly the misclasified images in the dataset.
+This will help us build the model not depending on just few indicators for a specific class.
+This is an iterative process and you can refine it after analysing the misclassified images.

 ### Training Initializations